 On June 14, 2019, the Company announced that its Board of Directors had authorized a share repurchase program under which the Company may repurchase up to 300,000 shares of its common stock.
 The Board of Governors of the Federal Reserve System advised the Company that it had no objection to the Company's stock repurchase program.
 The repurchase program authorizes the Company to purchase its common stock from time to time in the open market (including pursuant to a "Rule 10b5-1 plan"), in block transactions, in privately negotiated transactions, through accelerated stock repurchase programs, through option or other forward transactions or otherwise, all in compliance with applicable laws and other restrictions.
-The program dependent upon a variety of factors including price, trading volume, corporate and regulatory requirements and market conditions.
+The program will be in effect for a one-year period, with the timing of purchases and the number of shares repurchased under the program dependent upon a variety of factors including price, trading volume, corporate and regulatory requirements and market conditions.
 The repurchase program may be suspended or discontinued at any time without notice.
 During the three months ended September 30, 2019, the Company repurchased 582 shares at an average price of \$14.00 and as of September 30, 2019, 299,418 shares may yet be purchased under the program.